Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

 The main aim of this paper is to propose an alternative model choice methodology in time series analysis that avoids the pitfalls of the above-mentioned process of testing followed by model choice.
 More precisely, our work has the following objectives: \begin{itemize} \item To propose a generic procedure for \emph{finite-sample} model choice which avoids the path of hypothesis testing but instead chooses the model that offers better empirical finite-sample performance in terms of prediction on a validation set, with associated performance guarantees for the test set of yet unobserved data.
-Although the procedure is proposed and analysed theoretically in the framework of choice between stationarity and local stationarity and in the context of prediction, the procedure is applicable more generally whenever a decision needs to be made between two competing approaches, and can therefore be viewed as model- and problem-free. \item To suggest `rules of thumb' indicating when the (wrong) stationary model may be preferred in a time-varying, locally stationary situation from the point of view of forecasting; and when a time-varying model should be preferred. \end{itemize}
+Although the procedure is proposed and analysed theoretically in the framework of choice between stationarity and local stationarity and in the context of prediction, the procedure is applicable more generally whenever a decision needs to be made between two competing approaches, and can therefore be viewed as model- and problem-free.
+At the end of Section~\ref{sec:remarksprec}, we provide two examples of other situations in which the general principle of our procedure can be applied. \item To suggest `rules of thumb' indicating when the (wrong) stationary model may be preferred in a time-varying, locally stationary situation from the point of view of forecasting; and when a time-varying model should be preferred. \end{itemize}

 Our procedure validates and puts on a solid footing the possibly counter-intuitive observation that it is sometimes beneficial to choose the `wrong' (but possibly simpler) model in time series analysis, if that model relies on more reliable estimators of its parameters than the right (but possibly more complex) model.
 While we stop short of conveying the message that simplicity in time series should always be preferred, part of our aim is to draw time series analysts' attention to the fact that particularly complex time series models may well appear attractive on first glance as they have the potential to capture features of the data well, but on the other hand can be so hard to estimate that this makes them inferior to simple and easy-to-estimate alternative models, even if the latter are wrong.